vehehgito/python-practice/README.md

 ## Purpose of this repository
 Repository for storing programs from my practice with Python.
 All the resources used to learn will be stored in the Resources folder.

+## Tools used for learning
+- Visual Studio Code
+- PowerShell 9
+- Github and Github Copilot
+- Thonny

 ## Python Command Line
 Python Command Line invokation exists with the format: